Food Defense procedure: introduction

 • We monitor the unloading of incoming materials, including deliveries outside regular working hours.
 This is according to our receipt procedure.

-• Upon receipt, the product and the quantity received are compared with the product and quantity as ordered and the product and quantity stated on the invoice and shipping , taking into account any sampling prior to receipt.
+• Upon receipt, the product and the quantity received are compared with the product and quantity as ordered and the product and quantity stated on the invoice and shipping documents, taking into account any sampling prior to receipt.
 This is also laid down in our procedure.

 • Shipping documents with suspicious changes are being investigated.